cjpais/handy/README.md

 ## Acknowledgments

 - MLX Whisper for speech recognition
-- Groq and Anthropic for AI capabilities
+- OpenRouter and Claude for AI capabilities
 - The open-source community for various dependencies